willhk10/RobotArm/README.md

 ## Progress made -

 * Decided to add counter weight to reduce stress on the servo
+* Revised our OnShape to include the correct servo, as well as adding the appropriate mates to complete our prototype.
 * <img src="Counterweight.jpg" width="700px" />

 # [BACK TO TOP](#RobotArm)